 A single tree divides a dry, cracked landscape from a lush, grassy field, representing contrasting environmental conditions.

-From Drought to Deluge: Integrated Water Management Solutions for Climate-Resilient Communities
+From Drought to Deluge: Integrated Water Management for Climate-Resilient Communities

 Key takeaways: